MicrosoftDocs/azure-devops-docs/docs/cross-service/cross-service-overview.md

 One of the major strengths of Azure DevOps is the integration it supports across its core services.
 Azure DevOps supports multiple integration points across each of the major services&mdash;Azure Boards, Azure Repos, Azure Pipelines, and Azure Test Plans.

-Review this article to understand the various integration points across Azure DevOps.
+Review this article to understand how to use various features to support collaboration and traceability for all your devops tasks.

-## Collaboration across Azure Devops
+## Collaboration across Azure DevOps

 Collaborating within and across teams is supported with many of the features summarized in the following table.